+Robert Nicolas

-Robert Nicolas Executive Director
+Executive Director

-I. HAITI PROGRAM BACKGROUND
+I. HAITI

 The Republic of Haiti is located in the western third of the island of Hispaniola.
 The island is shared with the Dominican Republic.
 Haiti gained its independence from France in 1804.
 French and Creole are the two official languages.
-More than 1/3 of the population of 9,801,664 is illiterate.
 Haiti's territory consists of 28,000 square kilometers with five mountain ranges occupying 75% of the landmass.
-The country is divided into ten departments, 133 municipalities ("communes") and 561 districts ("sections communales").
+The country is divided into ten departments, 140 municipalities ("communes") and 561 districts ("sections communales").

+By the end of year 2013 Haiti's population was 10,382,688 representing an increase of 140,911 people compared to the prediction of 9,893,934 for 2013.
+The female population is greater, with 5,146,946 women, representing 50.59% of the total, compared to 5,026,829 or 49.40% men.

 AME-SADA works within the Western Department whose overall population is estimated at over 3,400,000 people.
-The Western Department includes mountainous and very isolated rural areas, coastal zones, as well as several urban and peri-urban zones like the capital city of Port-au-Prince.
-The portions of the Chaine des Matheux.
-Cabaret and Arcahaie where AME-SADA carries out its assistance, has a population of approximately 350,000 people.
-Despite some improvements in the last few years, there is still an insufficient road network and most of the rural communities served by AME-SADA remain isolated.
-The population depends on agriculture and related activities for their livelihood.
-Their average income is under US\$200.00/year.
-The area has adequate rainfall and could potentially serve as a major agricultural producer to serve the capital and beyond.
-Unfortunately, it receives limited agricultural investment and technical support.
-The farmers in the area have to plant their crops on fairly steep hillsides, an overall practice which promotes erosion which is exacerbated by the practice of cutting trees for cooking fuel (wood charcoal).
-When coupled with population pressures, the socio-economic results are devastating.
-Since 2008, the region has suffered from consecutive floods as a result of hurricanes and the 2010 earthquake.
-With poverty, almost non-existent water and sanitation facilities, minimal infrastructure, insufficient and inadequate medical and educational facilities, the area continues to face a cholera outbreak which started in the fall of 2010 and has now weakened, due in large part to extensive public education.
+The Western Department includes mountainous and very isolated rural areas, coastal regions, as well as several urban and peri-urban zones including the capital city of Port-au-Prince.
+The portions of the Chaine des Matheux, Cabaret and Arcahaie where AME-SADA carries out its assistance, has a population of approximately 350,000 people.
+Despite some improvements in the last few years, there is still an insufficient road network and most of the rural communities served by AME-SADA remain isolated and suffer from environmental degradation caused by erosion and deforestation.

+January 2013 marked three years since the devastating earthquake which struck Haiti, killing an estimated 220,000 people, injuring over 350,000 and leaving close to a million people homeless.
+Since that time, the country has faced numerous other challenges, including a cholera outbreak in October 2010 which killed approximately 8400 people and sickened over 685,000 people, the impact of subsequent disasters (most notably Hurricane Sandy in October 2012), the food crisis in November 2012 and political unrest.
+While some positive progress has been made over the past three years, daily life for many of those affected by the several disasters remains a struggle.
+An estimated 350,000 to 390,000 people are still living in camps (formal and informal) and settlements with little hope for permanent housing in the near future.
+Through various resettlement programs some people moved out of their camps in the more visible parts of Port-au-Prince and re-settled elsewhere under equally precarious conditions.
+Many have relocated in close proximity to the areas served by AME-SADA.
+Thousands still lack access to basic services such as clean water, sanitation and basic medical care.
+Unemployment continues to be well above the 41% mark and even higher for youth groups.

-AME-SADA IN HAITI
+A. AME-SADA IN HAITI

-AME-SADA has been working with the people of Haiti for over 26 years in the sectors of Health, Education, Micro-Credit, Agriculture and Humanitarian Aid.
+For over 27 years AME-SADA has been working with the people of Haiti in the sectors of Health, Education, Micro-Credit, Agriculture and Humanitarian Aid.
 The staff of AME-SADA, despite many challenges, is committed to positively impacting the lives of the Haitian people, particularly those in need.
+Our ongoing programs are described below.